gelofi/kkohi-jda/README.md

 # kkohi-jda
 Kkohi, originally made in CoffeeScript, making a comeback in Java.
+A project to practice programming in Java.

+# kkohi-cs
+For Kkohi in CoffeeScript, please check out https://github.com/gelofi/kkohi.